Check out our White Paper Series!

 "Understanding how it's all put together allows me to manage my central office ISP better because I know the equipment and how it works," said Little.
 "That's the advantage."

-Factory Training also gave Little and Rasmussen the confidence to test new features that they had never utilized.
+Factory Training also gave the team confidence to use features they had not previously utilized.
 "Now we aren't afraid to change stuff," said Rasmussen.
 "We have the knowledge of how it's configured."

-Plus, the training environment gave them the opportunity to talk directly to those who build and design the equipment.
+In addition, the training environment enabled direct access to DPS personnel who build and design the equipment.
 "The hospitality was great.
-Everyone is really friendly and seems willing to go out of their way to help you if you have any questions." said Little.
+Everyone is really friendly and seems willing to go out of their way to help you if you have any questions," said Little.
 "Training went well and I've got all my questions answered."

 Now, InterBel Plans to Extend Monitoring to Remote Sites

-With Factory Training done and a new understanding of how the equipment works, InterBel is looking to expand their fleet of DPS equipment.
+With training completed and improved understanding of system configuration, InterBel planned to expand their deployment.
 "I plan on adding more equipment, especially out at Wolf Prairie, which is a remote site that is very remote," said Little.
 "Our territory is around 1100 sq miles.
 It's out in the middle of nowhere."

-To limit truck rolls and to ensure that they have a backup power supply at their most remote site, InterBel wants to keep an eye on fuel levels.
+To reduce truck rolls and help ensure backup power readiness at remote locations, InterBel wanted to monitor fuel levels.
 "We're putting T/Mon out at the farthest location.
-We want to look at the propane tank there," Sosa says.
+We want to look at the propane tank there," said Sosa.

 "When you are programming the doors, you physically have to go to each door and program it," said Rasmussen.
 "It would be nice to have something centralized."